 We run three kinds of Masterclass.
-The most common are public-facing, ticketed events that usually happen at games conventions, games cafes, arts venues or museums.
+The most common are the fun Masterclasses: public-facing, ticketed events that usually happen at games conventions, games cafes, arts venues or museums.
 These run for three hours: a fifty-minute presentation by the Masterclass tutor, and then two hours of creating and workshopping games designs under their watchful eye.
 These events are open to everyone, (although depending on the venue there may be a minimum age), and are listed on our Future Classes page.

 The second type are private Masterclasses, where we come to you and run a game-design session for a group of up to thirty people – maybe friends, workmates, or students.
 These can be tailored to your specific needs, such as paper-prototyping for video-game designers, or teaching or evaluating team-building and/or project management skills.
 We’ve run these for charities, universities, NGOs, clubs, and groups of games enthusiasts.

 The third type are bespoke events.
-We work with you to create a half-day, full day or even two-day event focused on your particular needs and interests.
+We will work with you to create a half-day, full day or even two-day event focused on your particular needs and interests.
 Game design will be at the heart of it, but our tutors have huge experience of the breadth and depth of the games business and hobby, from gamification and running Kickstarter campaigns to setting up a company, and are happy to share their wisdom.
 These work well for media agencies and organisations that want to find new ways to engage a wide audience, and large organisations looking for ways to incorporate games learning and thinking, gamification techniques, and game-based structures and systems into what they do, to help them do it better.